 What is Project Management at Soliant?

 Most importantly, Soliant Project Managers exist to ensure the smooth delivery of client projects.
 That is easy to say and hard to do.
-There are many facets to a PM’s job that you may not be aware of, with a lot of behind-the-scenes things that go on in order to ensure projects stay healthy.
+There are many facets to a PM’s job you may not be aware of.
+These include many behind-the-scenes activities that ensure projects stay healthy.

 Launching a Project

-As soon as you, the client, reach out with a project in mind, there are a series of conversations and action items the project manager begins to get your work started.
+As soon as you, the client, reach out with a project in mind, project managers begin a series of conversations and action items to get your work started.

-First, your project manager coordinates staffing for your work to see when your team is available and to let you know when that will be.
-They must make sure time is appropriately scheduled on the team’s schedule for the duration of the work.
+First, your project manager coordinates staffing for your work.
+We determine when your team is available and appropriately schedule the team for the duration of the work.

-Your project manager will create a contract for you to sign for us to start work together and handle any additional paperwork.
+Your project manager will create a contract for work to start and handle any additional paperwork.

 Once the team’s schedules are confirmed and a contract is signed, we will schedule a series of project kickoff calls.
-If you are new to Soliant and have been working with our sales team, we have an internal call to align the sales and the project teams.
-The sales team gives the project team all the information they have about the work to do and your company background.
+If you are a new client to Soliant, we have an internal call to align the sales and project teams.
+The sales team shares project scope your company background with the project team.
 Once our teams have met internally, we will meet with you to kick off the project.

 Project Kickoff

 Our first call with you is usually an introduction call.
 We start the call off with introductions and background for everyone on the call.
-Then we will work through different questions such as licensing needs, non-functional requirements, hosting needs, accessing the database, and additional items to get the work started.
+Then we will work through different questions, such as licensing needs, non-functional requirements, hosting needs, database access, and additional requirements to get the work started.
 We will schedule regular status calls with you throughout the duration of the project.
-Importantly, we will also align on the goals of the project and make sure we are moving forward in the same direction.
+Importantly, we’ll also align on project goals to ensure we are moving forward in the same direction.

-Your Project Manager will set up and give you access to some of our internal tools, Whiteboard and Workbench, which we use to track progress, assist in testing and review, and give feedback on the development.
+Your Project Manager will set up and give you access to some of our internal tools, including Whiteboard and Workbench.
+We use these to track progress, assist in testing and review, and give feedback on the development.
 We set up the project spaces internally to track time entry, budgeting, invoicing, Pos, and additional project information.
 Your Project Manager will make sure all the work is documented appropriately in our different tools.

 Streamlining Projects

 Project Managers will then oversee the work to make sure things are going smoothly.
-The PM will set up a variety of Scrum meetings with the development team (Sprint planning, Retros, Standups, Backlog Refinement) to help things move forward and ensure the team has everything they need.
+The PM will set up a variety of Scrum meetings with the development team.
+These include sprint planning, Retros, Standups, and Backlog Refinement.
+Scrums help things move forward and ensure the team has everything they need.

 • Sprint planning meetings identify the work teams will develop over the next couple of weeks or “Sprint.”

-• Retrospectives are a chance to look at the work completed in the last “Sprint” and adjust and make changes as work moves forward.
+• Retrospectives provide a chance to look at the work completed in the last “Sprint.”
+Here, we can adjust and make changes as work moves forward.
+These are crucial in good project management.

-• Standups are short touchpoints to keep the team informed about work progress and any problems the PM may need to resolve.
+• Standups are short touchpoints to keep the team informed about work progress.
+Here, we identify any problems the PM may need to resolve.

 • Backlog Refinement meetings determine the scope and priority of upcoming work.
 We’re always working on what is most important to the client and your priorities.

-Your Project Manager will also check in individually with team members to get project updates, discuss concerns and monitor the team’s stress levels.
+Your Project Manager will also check in individually with team members to get project updates, discuss concerns, and monitor stress levels.

-It’s important to note that these Scrum and individual meetings are critical to the project work.
-These meetings ensure the team is moving in the same direction, setting the correct priorities, and making sure work is moving forward.
-They also help the team by making sure no one is working in a silo and that they are communicating with each other and getting the support they need.
+It’s important to note that these Scrum and individual meetings are critical to the project work and project management process.
+These meetings ensure the team is moving in the same direction, setting the correct priorities, and making progress.
+They also help eliminate development silos while ensuring strong team communication and support.

 Your Project Manager will help alleviate any blockers the team may come across.
 A blocker can be any kind of problem.
 Trouble with accessing a client database, a tricky bug, issues with communication…project managers triage it all.